 Your doctor may prescribe medication to control your blood pressure if required.
-The type of medicines given depends on the severity of the condition.
+The type of medicine given depends on the severity of the condition.

 How to control high blood pressure?

-The most basic way to treat high blood pressure is making mandatory changes in your lifestyle.
-Correcting your diet, working out regularly, quitting smoking and drinking among others are some common changes that should be adopted.
+The most basic way to treat high blood pressure is to make mandatory changes in your lifestyle.
+Correcting your diet, working out regularly, and quitting smoking, and drinking among others are some common changes that should be adopted.

 High Blood pressure or hypertension may be a very common condition but it can be dangerous for your heart health.
-If you are facing any symptoms mentioned above, it is advised to take medical help with Best Familial Hypertension Doctors in India as early as possible.
+If you are facing any symptoms mentioned above, it is advised to take medical help from the Best Familial Hypertension Doctors in India as early as possible.